Shreeram1227/Data-Science-Projects/README.md

 ### Files
 - `canada_per_capita_income.csv`: The dataset used for training and testing the models.
-- `Linear_Regression_per capita income-Copy1`: Jupyter Notebook containing the linear regression implementation.
+- `Per_capita_income_canada`: Jupyter Notebook containing the linear regression implementation.
-- `multiple_linear_regression.ipynb`: Notebook for the multiple linear regression analysis.
-- `gradient_descent.ipynb`: Notebook demonstrating the use of gradient descent.

   # Project 2: Predicting Salary of New Hires by using Multiple Linear Regression